 In this and the following section we illustrate our data transformation specification technique using a prototype tool and a business-to-business data exchange example.
 The business analyst first imports meta-data from a data source enterprise system and from a data target enterprise system.
 Such meta-data can be extracted from APIs (e.g. CORBA or COM APIs), XML DTDs or Schema, component meta-data, or system-specific means.
-Our prototype tool currently uses XML DTDs (Document Type Definitions), which specify the detailed structure of XML-encoded business data.
-In the example we use here, analyst is defining data а business mapping transformations to support one business exporting a customer order for books (Customer, Order, OrderLine and Book product data) to another system that needs the same information but represents it in quite a different wav enterprise system's meta-data API.
+Our prototype tool currently uses XML DTDs (Document programmers supply these or the data is extracted from an enterprise system's meta-data API.

+Type Definitions), which specify the detailed structure of XML-encoded business data.
+In the example we use here, a business analyst is defining data mapping transformations to support one business exporting a customer order for books (Customer, Order, OrderLine and Book product data) to another system that needs the same information but represents it in quite a different way.

 Firstly the analyst imports the structure of the encoded source and target system data, from either XML DTD files (specifying source and target document structure) or from example data encoded in XML files.
 Figure 4 (a) shows part of the source DTD file used in this example.
-Note the business analyst doesn't look directly at this, programmers supply these or the data is extracted from an
+Note the business analyst doesn't look directly at this,